patrickmult/addUser-demoApp/README.md

 To deploy: clone the repo then npm install; npm start

-To do: homepage with both elements; styling; data validating
+To do: data validating & styling